Actions and Detail Panel

 Robin Hanson is associate professor of economics at George Mason University, and research associate at the Future of Humanity Institute of Oxford University.
 Oxford University Press published his book The Age of Em: Work, Love and Life When Robots Rule the Earth in June 2016, and will publish The Elephant in the Brain, co-authored with Kevin Simler, in September 2017.
 He has pioneered prediction markets, also known as information markets and idea futures, since 1988.
 He was the first to write in detail about creating and subsidizing markets to gain better estimates on a wide variety of important topics.
 He was a principal architect of the first internal corporate markets, at Xanadu in 1990, of the first web markets, the Foresight Exchange since 1994, of DARPA's Policy Analysis Market, from 2001 to 2003, and of IARPA’s combinatorial markets DAGGRE and SCICAST from 2010 to 2015.
 He developed new technologies for conditional, combinatorial, and intermediated trading, and studied insider trading, manipulation, and other foul play.
 He has written and spoken widely on the application of idea futures to business and policy, and has advised many ventures.
 Hanson has diverse research interests, with papers on spatial product competition, health incentive contracts, group insurance, product bans, evolutionary psychology and bioethics of health care, voter information incentives, incentives to fake expertise, Bayesian classification, agreeing to disagree, self-deception in disagreement, probability elicitation, wiretaps, image reconstruction, the history of science prizes, reversible computation, the origin of life, the survival of humanity, very long term economic growth, growth given machine intelligence, and interstellar colonization.

 Blaire Ostler is one of the leading voices on the intersections of Mormonism, feminism, and transhumanism.
-She presents and writes on many forums, and speaks at conferences promoting Mormon Transhumanist ideals.
+She currently serves as CEO and director of the Mormon Transhumanist Association.
 Blaire holds a BFA in Design from the International Academy of Design and Technology-Seattle.
 She is pursuing a second bachelor’s degree in philosophy with an emphasis in gender studies.
 She is passionate about esthetics, religion, human sexuality, queer theory, social philosophy, and art.
 She and husband Drew reside in Utah with their three children.